 Dove Catchment Partnership

 The Trent Rivers Trust hosts the Dove Catchment Partnership.
-It has a Steering Group which all members can join and holds annual get-togethers for all partners.
-The partnership use available data to prioritise, design and assess the success of a variety of projects, using the Dove Catchment Mapping Portal
+It has a Steering Group which guides and oversees the work of the partnership.
+The partnership use available data to prioritise, design and assess the success of a variety of projects, using the Dove Catchment Mapping Portal (The portal is under review, and a updated mapping site will be available later on in 2021).

 Removing or overcoming barriers to the movement of fish, reducing the amount of soil, fertilisers and chemicals reaching the water courses from rural sources and improving river habitat are priority actions for the Catchment Partnership.
 Find out more about the Dove CP at www.catchmentbasedapproach.org